This is part 2 of a 2-part blog series:

 - Part 2: Build Targeted Training on Office 365 Adoption Center (this post)

-[Update July 11, 2018] With the recent announcement from Microsoft on the new page-tagging feature for modern pages, the techniques used in the post still apply, however the new capability allows the page authors to update the metadata (page properties) while editing the page using the new Page details pane.
-Also, you can now add the new Page Properties modern web part to the page to display the page property values.
+[Update July 11, 2018] With the recent announcement from Microsoft on the new page-tagging feature for modern pages, the techniques used in the post still apply, however the new capability allows page authors to update the metadata (page properties) while editing the page using the new Page details pane rather than navigating to the Site Pages library… a much-improved editing experience!
+Also, you can now add the new Page Properties modern web part to each Adoption page to display the page property values.

 I highly endorse the idea of building an Office 365 Adoption Center as an effective tool to train on specific services across Office 365 as well as share employee success stories for how the tools are being used to make their work lives better.
 In this post, I pick up where I left off in Part 1 to build related pages in an Adoption Center on a modern SharePoint Communication site.
 If you haven’t read Part 1, please go ahead and do that now… I’ll be waiting here when you get back. 😉